Golden age of American animation: Early 1950s

-Late 1950s–60s
+Late 1950s – 1960s

 In 1955, Disney created Lady and the Tramp, the first animated film in CinemaScope.
 Upon building Disneyland in 1955, Walt Disney regained a huge amount of popularity among the public, and turned his focus to producing his most ambitious movie: Sleeping Beauty.
-Sleeping Beauty was filmed in Super Technirama 70 mm film and in stereophonic sound like Fantasia.
-Sleeping Beauty also signaled a change in the style of drawing, with cartoony and angular characters; taking influence from United Productions of America (UPA).
-Although Sleeping Beauty was the second-highest-grossing film of 1959 (just behind Ben-Hur), the film went over budget, costing $6 million, and the film failed to make back its expenditure.
+This was filmed in Super Technirama 70 mm film and in stereophonic sound like Fantasia.
+Sleeping Beauty also signaled a change in the style of drawing, with cartoony and angular characters; taking influence from UPA.
+Although it was the second-highest-grossing film of 1959 (just behind Ben-Hur), Sleeping Beauty went over budget, costing $6 million, and the film failed to make back its expenditure.
 The studio was in serious debt and had to cut the cost of animation.
 In 1960, this resulted in Disney switching to xerography, that replaced the traditional hand-inking.

-The first feature film that used Xerox cels was 101 Dalmatians in 1961 which was a box-office success.
+The first feature films that used Xerox cels were 101 Dalmatians (1961) and The Sword in the Stone (1963) which were box-office successes.
 However, the Xerox resulted in films with a "sketchier" look and lacked the quality of the hand-inked films.
 According to Floyd Norman, who was working at Disney at the time, it felt like the end of an era.

 On December 15, 1966, Walt Disney died of lung cancer.
-The last two films he was involved in were The Jungle Book (1967) and The Many Adventures of Winnie the Pooh (1977), since one of the shorts Winnie the Pooh and the Honey Tree was released during his lifetime, and he was involved in the production of Winnie the Pooh and the Blustery Day.
+The last films he was involved in were Mary Poppins (1964), The Jungle Book (1967), The Love Bug (1968), The Aristocats (1970), Bedknobs and Broomsticks (1971) and The Many Adventures of Winnie the Pooh (1977); since the short Winnie the Pooh and the Honey Tree (1966) was released during his lifetime and he was also involved in the production of Winnie the Pooh and the Blustery Day (1968).
 The animated musical comedy feature, The Jungle Book, and the live-action big-screen musical, The Happiest Millionaire, were released in 1967, a year after his death, and Winnie the Pooh and the Blustery Day was released two years later, while The Many Adventures of Winnie the Pooh was released in 1977.
 Winnie the Pooh and the Blustery Day also won the 1968 Academy Award for Animated Short Film.
 After Walt Disney's death, the animation department did not fully recover until the late 1980s and early 1990s with the Disney Renaissance.